-I took up the opportunity, rose for the 4.55am pick up and watched the golden sun peer over the horizon in a perfect manner one last time.
+I took up the opportunity.
+We rose for the 4.55am pick up and watched the golden sun peer over the horizon in a perfect manner one last time.

-Should you opt for the balloon flight, you’ll arrive back in time for the breakfast included in your overnight stay at Ibis Styles (6-9am) and will have an hour to shower / change before you head off on one last Topdeck adventure at 10am.
+Should you opt for the balloon flight, you’ll arrive back in time for the breakfast included in your overnight stay at Ibis Styles (6-9am).
+Then you’ll have an hour to shower and change before you head off on one last Topdeck adventure at 10am.

 To finish up the Topdeck adventure, you have the opportunity to soak up views of the West Macdonald ranges, Simpons Gap and Stanley Chasm.
 Get your cameras at the ready for the final snaps…

-The tour concludes around 4pm, though as there are minimal flights heading out of Alice Springs (it’s a small airport) everyone on our tour booked an extra night which allowed for an evening of drinks before we went our separate ways.
+The tour concludes around 4pm.
+As as there are minimal flights heading out of Alice Springs (it’s a small airport) everyone on our tour booked an extra night.
+This allowed for an evening of drinks before we went our separate ways.